sammymwangangi/automaticmacchanger/README.md

    _time.sleep(300)_  ----> at line 11 <br>
 ##### 7. You can open the file on a text editor and change _wlan0_ to  _eth0_ or  depending on the type of network you're connected to.

-### The change is not permanent, NIC gets its real MAC address back as soon as you restart the PC.
+### NOTE: The change is not permanent, NIC gets its real MAC address back as soon as you restart the PC.